GentleMin/gentlemin.github.io/_notes/eigenvalue_pinn.md

     </div>
 </div>
 <div class="caption">
     Eigenvalue-eigenfunction searching for Legendre equation, with driver c set to 100.
-The target solution it converges to is the normalized form of Legendre polynomial $$P_{10}$$, and the eigenvalue -n(n+1)=-110.
+The target solution it converges to is the normalized Legendre polynomial of degree 10, and the eigenvalue -n(n+1)=-110.
 </div>

 <br />